strimzi/proposals/057-run-zk-kraft-clusters-parallel.md

 On the KRaft side, the annotation would be needed to have the operator reconciling the corresponding `Kafka` custom resource.
 Without the annotation, but the `UseKRaft` feature gate enabled, the operator would try to handle it as a ZooKeeper-based one.
 The `UseKRaft` feature gate does currently not support any upgrades of KRaft clusters.
-It is expected to be used only for short-lives clusters used for development and testing.
+It is expected to be used only for short-lived clusters used for development and testing.
 So no clusters are expected to exist.
 Therefore adding the annotation now does not present any backwards compatibility issues.
 Only ZooKeeper-based clusters are expected and newly created KRaft-based clusters having the `strimzi.io/kraft: enabled`.